The Gay Parenting Assistance Program (GPAP) of Men Having Babies

 - Why do you ask for current Asset and Liability information?[+]We ask for this information in order to get a full understanding of your current needs as well as helping you to identify potential financial sources that you may have not already considered.
 For instance, if you have a mutual fund, can you borrow any amount against that plan?
 Do you own a second home?
 If so, is that something you could sell in order to have additional cash on hand.

 The Gay Parenting Assistance Program (GPAP) annually provide dozens of gay prospective parents with over a million dollars worth of cash grants, discounts and free services from more than fifty leading service providers.
+In addition, starting in June 2016, EMD Serono is offering eligible GPAP recipients with up to a 75% discount on select fertility medications for use by their egg donors and surrogates.
 As of January 2016, more than 250 couples became eligible for substantial discounts off the cost of surrogacy services, and more than 40 couples have received direct Stage II assistance, including grants and free service.
 Four babies were already born to Stage II couples, and at least a dozen more are expected to be born during 2016.
 Men Having Babies created GPAP as part of our mission to promote the affordability of surrogacy and other parenting related services for gay men through financial assistance and the encouragement of transparency and customer feedback.

 Why is this program needed?